Bachelor of Arts

 Covers the history, comparative perspectives, legal framework, responses to child maltreatment, the skills necessary to do the work, and other pertinent issues pertaining to child maltreatment and child advocacy.
 The approach of the course will be from a variety of diverse, professional perspectives.
 The course is designed for students majoring in public administration, criminal justice, psychology, social work, sociology, legal studies or other areas where knowledge of child maltreatment and advocating for children might be necessary or beneficial.
-Course Information: Same as PAD 481, TEP 481, and SWK 481.
-Prerequisites: PSY 201 and PSY 302.
+Course Information: Same as CCJ 481, PAD 481, TEP 481, and SWK 481.

 PSY 484.
 Childhood Trauma: Risk and Resiliency.
 3,4 Hours.

 This course examines the psychological effects of trauma on children.
 Specifically, the impact of physical, emotional, and sexual abuse and neglect, war, terrorism, and natural disasters are explored.
-The concepts of resilience and posttraumatic growth are discussed to discover why many affected children successfully traverse their trauma.
+The concepts of resilience and post traumatic growth are discussed to discover why many affected children successfully traverse their trauma.
 Additionally, interventions and treatment for trauma in childhood are considered.
-Course information: Prerequisites: PSY 321 or PSY 322.
+Course Information: Prerequisites: PSY 201, 302, and 321 or 322.
 Same as PAD 484.